ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 that the user has retained the head of.
 When this happens, the portion of the batch proof that shows inclusion for the leaves in these subtrees will itself be sufficient to recompute the retained head values.
-This makes the retained values redundant for the purpose of computing the new root hash, which could result in the retained values being disregarded in a naive implementation.
-To avoid accepting invalid proofs, users MUST verify that the computed value for the head of any such subtree matches the retained value.
+This makes the retained values redundant for the purpose of computing the new root value, which could result in the retained values being disregarded in a naive implementation.
+Users MUST verify that the computed value for the head of any such subtree matches the retained value to avoid accepting invalid proofs.

 ## Prefix Tree